joshualukecaine/hevy/README.md

     HEVY_API_KEY=your_api_key_here
     ```

-    To get your API key, log in to your Hevy account and follow their API key generation process.
+    To get your API key, log in to your Hevy account at [https://hevyapp.com](https://hevyapp.com) and navigate to Settings > API to generate your key.

 ## Usage